Choosing a Regulated Financial Adviser

 Lump Sum Tax

 If you are planning to live abroad permanently, you should seriously consider the second option.
-By the time you retire and have opted to take a lump sum payment, you do not have to worry about paying HMRC for any kind of taxes.
+By the time you retire and have opted to take a lump sum payment, you do not have to worry about paying HMRC4 for any kind of taxes.

-You have to make sure that your chosen international scheme is recognized by HMRC.
+You have to make sure that your chosen international scheme is recognised by HMRC.
 But if you do not have any plans of changing your UK residency status, then take the first option.
 You can have a tax-exempt status even if you make multiple rollovers.
-You might lose some future privileges like tax breaks and incentives if you roll your savings into an IRA, though.
+You might lose some future privileges like tax breaks and incentives if you roll your savings into an IRA,5 though.
 Make sure you are well informed when you speak to your pension adviser.

 Different companies set different rules for qualifying for a lump sum payment.
 Private employers, for example, make their own eligibility criteria which employees must satisfy to get as much as 25% of their fund.
 These may include the age of the plan holder, length of service with the company, number of contributions, etc.